-The Dorm That Dripped Blood, a joint effort from directors Stephen Carpenter and Jeffrey Obrow, was released at the height of the slasher craze.
+The Dorm That Dripped Blood (aka Pranks) is a joint effort from directors Stephen Carpenter and Jeffrey Obrow released at the height of the slasher craze.

 The cast included future Melrose Place resident Daphne Zuniga - and although the film is certainly no classic, there are enough ingredients to hook even the casual fan of the "college stalk n' kill" subgenre.